Where Does Pollution Come From?

 Almost every street, lawn, driveway, rooftop, and parking lot is connected to a storm drain.
 When it rains, stormwater flows over these surfaces and mixes with pollutants such as spilled motor oil, pet waste, fertilizers, pesticides, paint, grease, and litter.
 This polluted stormwater runoff then flows directly to our local waterways, which eventually flow to the Potomac River and the Chesapeake Bay.

 When it rains, stormwater flows over hard surfaces and mixes with pollutants such as spilled motor oil, pet waste, fertilizer, pesticides, paint, grease, and litter.
 This stormwater then runs directly to our local waterways and is not treated.
 Polluted stormwater runoff can have many adverse effects on plants, fish, animals, and people.
 The City has been proactive in its efforts to control stormwater pollution by implementing structural Best Management Practices (BMPs) to treat stormwater and providing public education and outreach about pollution prevention.
 Stormwater Quality Best Management Practices (BMPs) are facilities that treat water quality both at the surface and underground.
+Take a virtual tour that highlights some of the many types of surface BMPs throughout the City.

 The City also participates in the Virginia Conservation Assistance Program (VCAP), which is an urban cost-share program that provides financial incentives and technical assistance to property owners that install Best Management Practices (BMPs) in Virginia’s Chesapeake Bay watershed.